 You can find the park next to the bath.

 #3 Farmer’s market

-The farmer’s market doesn’t differ much from the country’s other markets, at the same time the Hévíz market is driven by a cohesive community that is unparalleled in its kind.
+The farmer’s market doesn’t differ much from the country’s other markets; simultaneously, the Hévíz market is driven by an unparalleled cohesive community.
 All the important producers in the area try to bring their goods here, as the event, which is held several times a week, is not only popular with tourists.

 During the writing of this article, the ratatouille festival is being held (August), which is organized publicly for the first time this year, with the active participation of buyers and guests.

 Here are a couple of examples of handmade products in the Heviz area

 - Clay pottery made on site is an especially good activity for kids.
 On one hand, it improves dexterity; on the other hand, you can take home a pot at the end, which will forever represent a memory.